josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/🛰️_the_immediate_crisis.md

 - The movement demanded Dharmendra Pradhan’s resignation.
 - The CJP released a five-demand examination-reform charter on 15 July.
 - A major march towards Parliament was met by force.
+- Sonam Wangchuk fasted for 26 days in solidarity with the movement.
+- Omi Vaidya invoked the public association between Wangchuk and Phunsukh Wangdu while appealing for attention to the hunger strike.
+- Aamir Khan disputed the claim that Phunsukh Wangdu had been based on Wangchuk.
 - Government negotiations followed.
 - Dharmendra Pradhan resigned on 25 July.
 - Examination-reform measures were then announced.